Judgement gladdened our hearts, restored faith in rule of law: Salve expresses 'gratitude' to ICJ on Jadhav Verdict

-London (Britain), July 17 (ANI): Harish Salve, India's legal Counsel in Kulbhushan Jadhav case in the International Court of Justice expressed "gratitude" to the World Court for its intervention in the case.
+London [UK], July 17 (ANI): Harish Salve, India's legal Counsel in Kulbhushan Jadhav case in the International Court of Justice expressed "gratitude" to the World Court for its intervention in the case.

 "Want to start by expressing the gratitude of my country to the ICJ for the manner in which it intervened in this case.
 It protected Kulbhushan Jadhav from being executed, in a hearing which was put together in a matter of days," he said while addressing a press conference here soon after ICJ gave its verdict in the case.